-You’re searching for help coping with numb feelings because you want to hurt, grieve, and heal.
+Maybe you’re searching for help coping with numb feelings after a death because you want to hurt, grieve, and heal.
 You lost someone you love – maybe your spouse died, your husband left, or your beloved animal companion was put to sleep.
-You lost something or someone dear to your heart, and you want to feel better again.
-You want move on from a broken heart and feel happy again!
+You lost something or someone dear to your heart and you want to feel better again.

-But first your mind, heart, body and spirit needs to grieve your loss.
-You need to process the death of the relationship you had with your husband.
+You won’t always feel emotionally numb.
+First, though, your mind, heart, body and spirit needs to grieve your loss.
+You need to process the death of the relationship you had with the person you lost.
 You need to experience the heartache of grief and the pain of being separated forever.
 The most important thing you can do in this time of emotional numbness is keep hoping and believing that you will come through this.
 If you give up hope, you die inside.
 You will start to feel the heartache and loss – and you will heal from the pain.
 You will be happy again.

-If your emotional numbness isn’t negatively affecting your life or relationships, let them be.
-Allow your system to adjust to the shock.
+If numbness isn’t negatively affecting your life or relationships, allow it to run its course.
+Let your system to adjust to the shock.
 Maybe now isn’t the right time to focus on healing the emotional pain after losing someone you love.
 There will come a time to actively pursue the grieving process after a loved one dies…but maybe that time isn’t now.

-Allow your numb feelings to be.
-Remind yourself that you won’t always feel this way!
-You’re walking through a valley of grief, loss, and pain.
-You lost someone you loved deeply, and your heart is broken.
+Sometimes it’s okay to just feel numb after a death.
+Remind yourself that you won’t always feel this way, that you’re walking through a valley of grief, loss, and pain.
+You lost someone you loved and your heart is broken.
 You are responding the way your body, spirit, and mind needs to respond right now.
 Allow yourself to heal at your own pace, in your own time.
-Accept that right now you are emotionally numb.
+Simply accept that right now you are numb because of a death.
 You don’t know how long it’ll last or exactly how you’ll handle the numbness, but you will come through this.

 The only man who never experienced emotional numbness was Jesus, God’s own Son.
 He grieved, got angry, worshipped, and loved.
 He was alive in ways we can only imagine — and He invites us to taste His joy, peace, and freedom!

-How do you listen for the heartbeat of Jesus?
+How do you listen for God’s heartbeat?
 By pausing.
 Getting quiet, still, and calm.
 By talking to Him, asking Him to fill you with His life.
 By telling Him about your fear, grief, anger, frustration, and pain.
 And by giving Him time to respond.
 Wait patiently, for He will answer your call.
 It may not be immediate – and He may not sound the way you expect – but He does respond.
 Connecting with God through prayer and meditation can be the most powerful way to handle emotional numbness, especially after a loved one dies.

-Emotional numbness has a purpose.
-Its function is to protect us from completely breaking down and losing our minds from grief.
-Feeling numb after a loved one’s death is nature or God’s way of helping you cope with something so traumatic and terrible it would undo you if you felt it too deeply.
-It’s like the physical shock your body experiences: emotional numbness prevents you from breaking under the strain of grief.
+Feeling numb after a death is healthy because it has a purpose.
+Numbness functions to protect you from completely breaking down and losing your mind after someone you love dies.
+Feeling emotionally numb is God’s way of helping you cope with something so traumatic and terrible it would undo you if you felt it too deeply.
+It’s similar to physical shock your body experiences after a serious injury: emotional numbness after a death prevents you from breaking under the strain of grief.

-Megan Devine’s book It’s OK That You’re Not OK: Meeting Grief and Loss in a Culture That Doesn’t Understand is another helpful book for going through the grieving process.
+Megan Devine’s It’s OK That You’re Not OK: Meeting Grief and Loss in a Culture That Doesn’t Understand is another book that will help heal the emotional numbness and pain of losing a loved one.
 “Grief is simply love in its most wild and painful form,” she says.
 “It is a natural and sane response to loss.”